 Box turtles are quite fragile in captivity.
-They have a strong connection to the location where they are born, rarely traveling far from it.
+They have a strong connection to the location where they are born, rarely travelling far from it.
 Being taken from their home can be a stressful experience if their every need is not met.
 Many box turtles live only a fourth as long in captivity due to stress and not getting all of their essential needs met.
 It’s important you know how to care for them.

 The Enclosure